( How to break free from an overbearing and controlling mother)

 Is she only value-added if she tells you something you don’t know?
 At the core of this need for control is low self-esteem.
 In this case, she needs to control you to feel better about herself.

-Can’t let go -does your controlling Mother have abandonment issues and won’t let you go?
+Can’t let go -does your overbearing Mother have abandonment issues and won’t let you go?

 In the extreme… fear of abandonment is a hallmark trait of borderline personality disorder.
 However, many difficult mothers simply have trouble letting go of their daughters and releasing them into their own lives.
 This mom needs to control you to keep you close.

-Over identification- does your controlling Mother see herself in you and assume you all are the same?
+Over identification- does your overbearing Mother see herself in you and assume you all are the same?

 If so, she will assume if something is a struggle for her, it will be a struggle for you.
 Because of this over-identification, she behaves in controlling ways.

-Entitlement– does your controlling Mother feel it is her right to direct your every move?
+Entitlement– does your overbearing Mother feel it is her right to direct your every move?

 Again, another trait of narcissism she regards you more like a possession.
 You exist to make her look good and feel good in this toxic dynamic.